VilopusDoom/vilopusdoom.github.io/_posts/2021-03-28-trend-micro-question.md

 *Figure 10: This is what the Websockets look like.
 They're the same color as the TLS packets, because TLS was encrypting them.*

-Once you have the password, all you need to do is open up your .png reward, and obtain the flag: FLAG{0a897f0c4d}
+Once you have the password, all you need to do is open up your .png reward, and obtain the flag.

 And that's all!
 A really challenging CTF challenge, that requires a lot of googling to solve.
 But when you look back at the solution, it seems deceptively simple.
 One of my favorite questions in the ISSessions CTF!